-Classification can also help determine what regulatory standards apply when protecting the data.
-Overall, data classification helps organisations better manage their data for privacy, compliance and cybersecurity.
+Classification can also help determine applicable regulatory standards to protect the data.
+Overall, data classification helps organisations better manage their data for privacy, compliance, and cybersecurity.

 Reasons to Perform Data Classification

-Administrators must track and audit this information to ensure that it has the proper authentication and access controls.
-With data classification, administrators can identify which locations store sensitive data and determine how it should be accessed and shared.
+Administrators must track and audit this information to ensure it has the proper authentication and access controls.
+Data classification enables administrators to identify the locations that store sensitive data and determine how it should be accessed and shared.

 Classification is an essential first step to meeting almost any data compliance mandate.
-HIPAA, GDPR, FERPA and other regulatory governing bodies require data to be labelled so that security and authentication controls can limit access to it.
+HIPAA, GDPR, FERPA, and other regulatory governing bodies require data to be labelled so that security and authentication controls can limit access.
 Labelling data helps organise and secure it.
-The exercise also reduces needlessly duplicated data, cuts storage costs, increases performance and keeps it trackable as it's shared.
+The exercise also reduces needlessly duplicated data, cuts storage costs, increases performance, and keeps it trackable as it's shared.

 Types of Data Classification